sabeer-narula/PortfolioWebsite/README.md

 # Welcome to Sabeer Narula's Personal Portfolio Website Repository

-Hello there!
-I'm glad you've stumbled upon the GitHub repository for [sabeernarula.com](https://sabeernarula.com), my personal slice of the internet where I showcase my skills, hobbies, job experiences, and various projects I've poured my heart into.
-This website is not just a portfolio; it's a vivid representation of my professional journey and personal interests, built with a modern tech stack that reflects my proficiency and passion for web development.
+Hello!
+This is my GitHub repository for [sabeernarula.com](https://sabeernarula.com), my little corner of the internet where I showcase my skills, hobbies, job experiences, and projects I've poured my heart into.
+This website is not just a portfolio; it's a representation of my professional journey and personal interests, and love for software development.

 ## Technologies Used

-The website is crafted with a combination of cutting-edge technologies that ensure a robust, scalable, and immersive user experience:
+The website is crafted with a combination of different technologies that ensure a robust, scalable, and immersive user experience:

 - **React**: A powerful JavaScript library for building user interfaces, allowing for a dynamic and responsive design.
 - **TypeScript**: Superset of JavaScript that adds static types, enhancing code quality and readability.